wp-plugins/google-remarketing/readme.txt

 == Screenshots ==

-1. Setting Page
+1. Setting Page.
-1. New meta box that shows on the add/edit forms
+2. New meta box that shows on the add/edit forms.
-1. View source of the embed
+3. View source of the embed.

 == Changelog ==